So you’re bringing home a new puppy! This is such an exciting time and there is so much to prepare.

 I love this brush by Groomist because it’s not sharp like a slicker - it’s got soft bristles and a second, softer option for dogs who are a little weird about being brushed.
 It’s key to get your puppy used to being brushed from day one, even if they have a short coat.
 Brushing stimulates healthy oils in the skin, removes dead fur, promotes cooling in the summer, insulation in the winter, and can even help circulation and bowel movement!

 Yep - it’s going to happen.
 At least once a month, actually!
 You are going to need to get puppy comfortable with these tools sooner than later so that they’re not stressed out and needing sedation at the vet clinic or grooming salon.
-I have a list of favourite supplies that you can check out here and consider our Basic Membership which includes our amazing Peaceful Pedicures course, teaching you to clip your dog's nails, stress-free!!
+I have a list of favourite supplies that you can check out here and consider our Puppy Program which includes our amazing Peaceful Pedicures course, teaching you to clip your dog's nails, stress-free!!